Last updated on March 18th, 2023 at 09:28 pm

-The biggest problem dreamers have is the belief that their dream will turn out exactly like it’s pictured in their mind.
+Dreamers’ biggest problem is the belief that their dream will turn out exactly like it’s pictured in their minds.

-If he had stuck with the Lisa idea–determined that his vision for Lisa was exactly how his dream was going to be – we might not have ever known Apple products like we do.
-Jobs’ real dream was to create a personal computer that was easy for people to use.
+If he had stuck with the Lisa idea–determined that his vision for Lisa was precisely how his dream would be, we might not have ever known Apple products as we do.
+Jobs’ absolute dream was to create a personal computer that was easy for people to use.
 He didn’t get stuck holding on to only one way to make his dream a reality.

 Your dream will change dramatically before you’re done.
 It will end up looking nothing like what you have envisioned by the time you achieve success.
 Dreams require that you be as flexible as Gumby-the-toy while you are working through your dream process.

-You might start out as a water color painter only to evolve into oil painting, then go from painting landscapes to people before your painting dream sees the success you seek.
+You might start out as a watercolor painter only to evolve into an oil painter, then go from painting landscapes to people before your painting dream sees the success you seek.
 It could take 30 years before the world appreciates your work.
-It’s hard to say how your dream journey will unfold because successful dreaming requires that you stretch and grow.
+It’s hard to say how your dream journey will unfold because successful dreaming requires stretching and growing.

 You must change from who you are today.